HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ### Technical Workflow

-As shown below in Figure 13, the attachments are “pushed” using the [`$submit-attachment`] operation directly to the Payer or an Intermediary.
+As shown below in Figure 13, the attachments are "pushed" using the [`$submit-attachment`] operation directly to the Payer or an Intermediary.

 {% include img.html img="attachments-sequencediagram.svg" caption="Figure 13" %}

-1. Provider assembles the attachments and metadata to associate the attachments to a claim or prior authorization
+1. The Provider assembles the attachments and metadata to associate the attachments to a claim or prior authorization
-2. Provider invokes [`$submit-attachment`] operation to submit attachments to Payer
+2. The Provider invokes [`$submit-attachment`] operation to submit attachments to the Payer
-3. Payer responds with an HTTP response that accepts or rejects the transaction.
+3. The Payer responds with an HTTP response that accepts or rejects the transaction.
    - The Payer **SHOULD** return an informational OperationOutcome with the HTTP accept response if the attachments can not be associated with a *current* claim or prior authorization and are being held for association with a *future* claim or prior authorization.
 An OperationOutcome example is used in Scenario 1b below.
 4. The Payer associates the attachments to the claim or prior authorization and processes the claim.